xiaonae/CartoonCodec/README.md

 ### 2.2 Visual Comparisons on the Cartoon-Style Control Task  (Similar Bit Rates)

-To assess subjective quality in Cartoon-Style Control, we conduct comparisons between our proposed CartoonCodec scheme, VVC+DiffCLIP, VVC+NADA, VVC+DeltaEdit, and VVC+FRESCO at similar bit rates.
-Note that the cartoon-style control task includes five cases: Disney Princess, Pixar, Sketch, Zombie, and Anime Painting.
+To assess subjective quality in Cartoon-Style Control, we conduct comparisons between our proposed CartoonCodec scheme, VVC+DiffCLIP, VVC+NADA, VVC+DeltaEdit, and VVC+SwiftEdit at similar bit rates.
+Note that the cartoon-style control task includes four cases: Pixar, Sketch, Zombie, and Anime Painting.
 For clearer observation of the experimental results, the corresponding videos are provided in downloadable MP4 format.

 #### Pixar Control Case (Similar Bit Rates)